-Welcome to Political Science 40: Introduction to American Politics Summer Institute!
+Welcome to Political Science 40: Introduction to American Politics!
 This is an introduction to the key American national political institutions, the factors that motivate political behavior, and the limitations that shape politics, policymaking, and democracy.
-Topics to be covered include the logic of collective action, the Constitution, civil rights and liberties, the legislature, the presidency, the judiciary, political parties, campaigns and elections, public opinion and polling, the media, and polarization.
+Topics to be covered include the logic of collective action, the Constitution, civil rights and civil liberties, the legislature, the presidency, the judiciary, political parties, campaigns and elections, public opinion and polling, and the media.